-Outdoor safety includes spotting danger before it's too late.He parked his car in Oakland CA as if it were disabled.
+Outdoor safety includes spotting danger before it's too late.He parked his car at the curb of an Oakland CA street as if it were disabled.
 When his first victim walked past, he punched her and shoved her into the back seat of his car.
-A male witness intervened, delaying the aspiring kidnapper just long enough for the victim to escape through a rear window.
+A male witness intervened, delaying the kidnapper just long enough for the victim to escape through a rear window.
 The kidnapper fled in his car.

 His second victim was waiting at a bus stop when he

 walked up and put a gun to her chest.
 He put his arm around her as if he

 knew her and began to “casually” guide her toward his car parked around